 Even though anthropology textbooks and courses promote the idea of culture, there is one title the culture-promoting textbooks cannot use: Culture Matters.
 Culture Matters is the title of an edited volume published in 2000.
 Titling an anthropology textbook Culture Matters would give the game away.
-Culture is now a ubiquitous term outside of anthropology, where it is often put to pernicious use (see also Doubling-Down on Culture and David Brooks is a Cultural Problem).
+Culture is now a ubiquitous term outside of anthropology, where it is often put to pernicious use (see Doubling-Down on Culture and David Brooks is a Cultural Problem).

 The Scene of Culture Matters